RenderKit/embree/doc/src/api.md

 Embree supports using the application threads when building internal data structures, by using the

-    void
-    rtcCommitThread(RTCScene scene, unsigned int threadIndex, unsigned int threadCount);
+    void rtcCommitThread(RTCScene, unsigned threadIndex, unsigned threadCount);

 API call to commit the scene.
 This function has to get called by all threads that want to cooperate in the scene commit.
-Each call is provided the scene to commit, the index of the calling thread in the range [0,threadCount-1], and the number of threads that will call into this commit operation for the scene.
+Each call is provided the scene to commit, the index of the calling thread in the range [0, `threadCount`-1], and the number of threads that will call into this commit operation for the scene.
 Multiple such scene commit operations can also be running at the same time, e.g. it is possible to commit many small scenes in parallel using one thread per commit